joes0451/ADB_Util/ReadMe.txt

     After you do "Reboot" or "Reboot to Recovery" it will lose any Device Id, so you have to wait till it re-connects and do "Home->Select Device".

-    ** Note **
-    'sdcard' is just a symbolic link.
-The actual path it uses for each device can be different.
-For Samsung it might be like '/storage/004E-A507', but it usually starts with '/storage'.
-    You can use 'File->Pull fles' to navigate around and look at directories.

 Logcat:
     This lets you see all the logcat output.